Leveraging Account-Based Marketing? Think SEO

 3. Reach out to key accounts via online search

-To ensure the personalized content reaches target accounts, you must also know the channels they prefer using.
+To ensure that personalized content reaches target accounts, you must also know the channels they prefer using.
 Publishing the content on those platforms then provides maximum reach and visibility.
 Believe it or not — 71% of B2B decision-makers kickstart their buying journey by doing a basic web search.

 How SEO helps

-Content with specific keywords is what helps businesses rank higher on Google, Yahoo!
-And Bing, and helps make the product or service visible to the eyes of the customers.
+Content with specific keywords is what helps businesses rank higher on Google, Yahoo!, and Bing, and helps make the product or service visible to the eyes of the customers.

 The big takeaway

 Modern customers prefer personalized offers and experiences, and the powerful combination of ABM and SEO is a brilliant way to target that critical audience.